 Tell us about your life in the country and the city.

 Our three-generation family has always loved the rural life.
 We moved several times and lived on small acreage in the past but never with self-sustainability as our focus.

 Also, we owned and operated a small family business for more than 30 years and love and appreciate the dynamics of working closely with family.
 Making Money Farming: Multiple Incomes on the Farm

 Currently, we live in the city.
 We are working toward selling our business so we can live and work full time on our 20 acres.

 What drew you to move to a rural area?

-We love the rural lifestyle but we are also preparing for what we see as uncertain times in the future.
+We love the rural lifestyle, and we are also preparing for what we see as uncertain times in the future.
 We feel that rural areas will be safer and more self-sustaining.
+Preparing for food crisis

 What brought you to your particular area?